alexfacehead/SimpleChess/README.md

 ## Features
 - Scoreboard displayed in red for both sides
+- Yellow highlighting for selected pieces
-- BROKEN - Undo move functionality using the `u` key
+- Undo any move using the `u` key
-- Piece logic for all moves except en passant and pawn promotion
+- Piece logic for all moves except en passant
 - Turn-based gameplay with no cheating allowed
 - Implements castling perfectly!
+- Pawn promotion disabled for now
+- Very visually familiar board

 ## Installation Instructions